InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ## Folder Organization

-- `Apple API Extensions`: Adds engine-specific functionality and general convenience features to classes provided by Apple.
+- `Apple API Extensions`: Adds engine-specific functionality and general convenience features to the classes provided by Apple.

 - `Assets`: A collection of basic images, shaders and sounds to get you started.